Dry cleaning: Mechanism and process

 Dry cleaning solvents selectively dissolve stains on the article.
 The solvents are non-polar and tend to selectively extract many compounds that cause stains.
 Some of these stains would otherwise only dissolve in aqueous detergent mixtures at high temperatures, potentially damaging delicate fabrics.
 Non-polar solvents are also good for some fabrics - especially natural fibres - as the solvent does not interact with any polar groups within the fabric.
 Water binds to these polar groups (hydroxyls in the cellulose for example), resulting in the swelling and stretching of proteins within fibers during laundering.
 Also, the binding of water molecules interferes with weak attractions within the fiber which results in the loss of the fiber's original shape.
 After the laundry cycle, water molecules will evaporate.
 However, the original shape of the fibers has already been distorted and this commonly results in shrinkage.
 Non-polar solvents prevent this interaction, protecting more delicate fabrics.
 The usage of an effective solvent coupled with mechanical friction from tumbling effectively removes stains.

-A dry cleaning machine is similar to a combination of a domestic washing machine and clothes dryer.
+A dry cleaning machine is similar to a combination of an industrial washing machine and clothes dryer.
 Garments are placed in the washing or extraction chamber (referred to as the "basket" or "drum"), which constitutes the core of the machine.
 The washing chamber contains a horizontal-axis, perforated drum that rotates within an outer shell.
 The shell holds the solvent while the rotating drum holds the garment load.
 During the wash cycle, the chamber is filled approximately one-third full of solvent and begins to rotate, agitating the clothing.
 During the wash cycle, the solvent in the chamber is passed through a filtration column and then fed back into the chamber.
 The solvent is then removed and sent to a distillation unit consisting of a boiler and condenser.
 The condensed solvent is fed into a separator unit where any remaining water and water-soluble impurities are separated from the solvent, and the refined solvent is fed into the clean solvent tank.
 The ideal flow rate is roughly 8 liters of solvent per kilogram of garments per minute (very approximately one gallon per pound of garments), depending on the size of the machine.

 Older dry cleaning machines had analogue control panels and punched cards for cycle programs.